Cuban Revolution: Operation Verano

 Batista finally responded to Castro's efforts with an attack on the mountains called Operation Verano (Summer), known to the rebels as la Ofensiva.
-The Cuban army sent an upwards of approximately 10,000 soldiers into the mountains, half of them untrained recruits who had little experience with treking and fighting through rocky terrain.
+The Cuban army sent approximately 12,000 soldiers into the mountains, around 7,000 them untrained recruits who had little experience with trekking and fighting through rocky terrain.
 In a series of small skirmishes, Castro's determined guerrillas defeated the Cuban army.

 The Battle of El Jigüe, albeit commonly referred to as the Battle of La Plata (1958), was a surprise attack on Fidel's base in Sierra Maestra, planned by Cuban army major general Eulogio Cantillo who put Battalion 17 and Battalion 18, commanded by Fidel's former peer at the University of Havana José Quevedo Pérez, on the front lines.
 The battle spanned from 11 to 21 July 1958 and is widely considered to be a "turning point" in the revolution.

 However, the tide nearly turned on 29 July 1958, when Batista's troops almost destroyed Castro's small army of some 300 men at the Battle of Las Mercedes.
 With his forces pinned down by superior numbers, Castro asked for, and received, a temporary cease-fire on 1 August.
 Over the next seven days, while fruitless negotiations took place, Castro's forces gradually escaped from the trap.
 By 8 August, Castro's entire army had escaped back into the mountains, and Operation Verano had effectively ended in failure for the Batista government.